At a glance

 The EU's 'Roadmap for a Resource Efficient Europe' aims to reduce land use in such a way that by 2050 no more land is consumed in net terms (COM/2011/0571).
 The objectives of the sustainability strategy (BReg 2016) and the climate action programme 2030 (BReg 2019) specify that by 2030 less than 30 hectares per day should be newly designated as land for settlement and transport purposes.
 The 'Integrated Environmental Programme 2030' of the Federal Environment Ministry mentions a more ambitious target of 20 hectares per day for the year 2030 (BMUB 2016), as this figure should be achieved if a linear progress towards the net zero target for 2050 is made - as also intended in the 'Climate Action Plan 2050' (BMUB 2016).

-In the 2016 to 2019 period, the settlement and transport area increased by an average of 52 hectares per day.
-Since the year 2000, the daily increase in settlement and transport area has been roughly halved.
+Between 2018 and 2021, the settlement and transport area increased by an average of 55 hectares per day.
+Since 2000, the daily increase in settlement and transport area has been roughly halved.
 The reasons for this were stricter regulations in building and planning law, greater efforts in the federal states and municipalities, subdued economic development and demographic change.
-If the trend of the last five years continues, the target of the Integrated Environmental Programme of 20 hectares per day by 2030 can be achieved.
-However, maintaining the trend is challenging.
+These last few years, the trend has stagnated.
+Still, the target of the Integrated Environmental Programme of 20 hectares per day by 2030 can be achieved.
+However, maintaining the trend is challenging, as the slight increase in 2020 shows.

 The indicator shows the average increase in settlement and transport area in hectares per day.
-Settlement and transport areas include buildings and open spaces, operational areas (excluding mining land), recreational areas, cemeteries and traffic areas.
+Settlement and transport areas include areas for housing, industry and commerce (excluding mining land), for public buildings, areas for sports, leisure and recreation (incl. cemetery areas) and traffic areas.
 The indicator is calculated annually by the Federal Statistical Office on the basis of the land use data reported by the Länder.
 In many cases these are subject to special effects and must be partially corrected by the Federal Statistical Office.
-Methodological notes on this can be found in the publication ‘Bodenfläche nach Art der tatsächlichen Nutzung’ (Destatis 2020, in German only).
+Further information on this can be found in the ‘Explanatory notes on the indicator Increase in settlement and transport area’ (Destatis 2023, in German only).

 More detailed information: 'Siedlungs- und Verkehrsfläche' (in German only).